64kramsystem/saveriomiroddi.github.io/_posts/2017-10-26-Support-MySQL-native-JSON-data-type-in-Rails-4.md

 Due to these problems, we'll need to set the column as nullable.

+#### MySQL JSON SELECT bug (IMPORTANT!)

+MySQL version up to at least 5.7.12 have a serious JSON bug.

+In some cases, queries using DISTINCT on VARCHAR and JSON columns, will not perform the deduplication, resulting in duplicate rows being returned, if there are any.

+This has been fixed between 5.7.13 and 5.7.18 (I couldn't find the related enty in the release notes), therefore, MySQL 5.7 users are urged to upgrade to a recent version if they use JSON columns.

 #### MySQL decimal normalization

 MySQL (up to 8.0.3, included) will normalize decimal numbers with zero fractional (e.g. `5.0`) to integers, therefore, changing the data type on save.